-Recently chosen from more than 10,000 chefs and home cooks to be a contestant on ABC’s “The Taste”, Erika Monroe-Williams, has been cooking up a storm most of her life.
+Chosen from more than 10,000 chefs and home cooks to be a contestant on ABC’s “The Taste” with Anthony Bourdain and Nigella Lawson, Erika has been cooking up a storm most of her life.
 Beginning at an early age, she helped her mother in the kitchen and recalls every night being an occasion at the dinner table.
 As an adult, Erika now tries to bring that same spirit to her own family’s dinner table – but not without some hiccups along the way.
 To anyone who has ever felt as “hopeless” as she has felt in the kitchen at one time or another, Erika would like to share her cooking secrets with you.

-Erika’s fun and inventive recipes are beginning to be seen everywhere, and were included in People Magazine‘s favorite Super Bowl recipes alongside Emeril Lagasse, John Elway, Bobby Flay, Jessica Simpson and Rocco DiSpirito.
-She will also be featured in upcoming issues of Celebrity Cooking Magazine and Grilling Magazine.
+Erika’s fun and inventive recipes are beginning to be seen everywhere, and were included in People‘s favorite Super Bowl recipes alongside Emeril Lagasse, John Elway, Bobby Flay, Jessica Simpson and Rocco DiSpirito.
+She was also recently featured in Taste of Home Magazine, Woman’s World Magazine, Celebrity Cooking Magazine and Grilling Magazine, where she was mentioned on the cover alongside Giada DeLaurentiis and Mario Batali.
+Erika has also graced the covers of North Valley Magazine, Trends Magazine and So Scottsdale!
+Magazine.

-Growing up primarily in Southern California, Erika saw the amazing weather as an opportunity to have many dinner parties at her home, or anywhere she could bring food and people together.
+Growing up primarily in Southern California, Erika hosted many dinner parties at her home or anywhere she could bring food and people together.
 Even with the experience throughout the years, Erika has still found herself feeling “hopeless and overwhelmed” in the kitchen at times, especially when everyday life and career make for a busy schedule.
 It’s for this reason that Erika has developed many recipes and “tricks” to prepare a fabulous meal for the busiest of people, and those who appreciate delicious food, and the happy moments of sharing a beautiful spread with friends and family.
 This doesn’t mean that she hasn’t ruined a dish or two during the process… “My husband always jokes that I create fabulous dinners, but not before a pot has over-boiled or something has burned along the way.
 I think it’s important for people to know that it’s normal to make mistakes in the kitchen and not be deterred by it!
 I try not to take myself too seriously in the kitchen – I try to make it fun.”

 Erika started her career as a television News Anchor, moving from Los Angeles to Lubbock, Texas in 2000 to work for KJTV.
 She eventually went on to Phoenix, becoming the Weekend Anchor at powerhouse station KTVK and anchoring “Good Evening Arizona”, and “The News Show”.
 When filling in for other anchors during the week, she’d always jump at the chance to work on “Good Day Arizona” because she loved doing the cooking segments.
 “I’d always want to push the chef aside and get to work on the dish!”.
 Erika has also co-hosted the Arizona Diamondbacks’ pre-game show, “DBacks on Deck”, with her husband, 5-time All-Star 3rd Baseman, Matt Williams.

-Erika is currently authoring her own cookbook and is expected to be ready for publication by winter of 2013.
-It will be filled with a plethora of mouth watering recipes and easy tips for the everyday housewife to embrace the road to domestic bliss.
+In addition to working on the website and television, Erika is also working on her own cookbook.
+It will be filled with mouth-watering recipes, gorgeous photographs and easy tips for the everyday housewife to embrace the road to domestic bliss.

 A newbie to food photography, Erika has been working hard to shoot all the photos of her food for TheHopelessHouseife.com.
 Her photos have been well-received and have become a regular on the elusive food photography websites FoodGawker.com, TasteSpotting.com, Tasteologie and Serious Eats’s Photograzing.

-Erika and her husband Matt currently live in Paradise Valley, Arizona with their 9-year old daughter, Madison, who also loves to be in the kitchen too, just like mom!
+Erika and her husband Matt currently live in Paradise Valley, Arizona with their daughter, Madison, who also loves to be in the kitchen too, just like mom!